 At this point, you may be wondering: if birds evolved from dinosaurs, how did they survive the extinction?

-Birds first made the transition from theropods to avian dinosaurs around 100 – 150 million years ago.
-By the time the Cretaceous-Paleogene extinction event occurred (66 million years ago), feathered and beaked birds already existed.
-According to Nature, the ancestors of modern birds such as ducks and chickens lived alongside the dinosaurs.
+When the Cretaceous-Paleogene extinction event occurred (66 million years ago), feathered and beaked birds existed.
+According to Nature, the ancestors of modern birds, such as ducks and chickens, lived alongside the dinosaurs.

 Paleontologists believe that the mass extinction was caused by a massive comet or asteroid colliding with Earth.
-As a result, almost all four-legged animals weighing over 55lbs perished (except turtles and crocodilians).
+So, almost all four-legged animals weighing over 55 lbs perished, except turtles and crocodilians.

 All non-avian dinosaurs and large mammals were wiped out.
-Many other species survived, such as some birds, fish, amphibians, small mammals and reptiles, and invertebrates.
+Many other species survived, such as certain birds, fish, amphibians, small mammals and reptiles, and invertebrates.

-Crucially, not all birds survived the extinction.
+Crucially, not all birds survived.
 Those that survived did so because of important evolutionary traits:

 - Birds that could digest seeds and grains survived.
 When animal life was scarce, carnivorous species starved, but plant-eating species could still find food.

-- Ground-dwelling birds survived.
-Tree-dwelling birds died because the extinction resulted in a loss of forests.
+- Ground-dwelling birds survived, and tree-dwelling birds died due to the loss of forests.

-- Fast-growing birds survived as they could reproduce at a younger age.
+- Fast-growing birds survived because they could reproduce at a younger age.

 It’s likely that the remaining birds only barely survived and died long before their natural lifespan.
-But they lived long enough to reproduce, and they gradually evolved into the birds we know today.
+However, they lived long enough to reproduce and evolved into the birds we know today.

 Are Parrots Descendants of Dinosaurs?

-All modern birds once evolved from dinosaurs.
-This includes wild birds, farmed birds, and pet birds alike.
-Though they diverged millions of years ago, all birds share dinosaurs as their common ancestors.
+All modern birds once evolved from dinosaurs, including wild birds, farmed birds, and pet birds.
+Although they diverged millions of years ago, all birds share dinosaurs as their common ancestors.

-Ancient parrots were probably a mixture of ground-dwelling and arboreal (tree-dwelling) species.
-Thus, the first parrots wouldn’t have had the specialized evolutionary adaptations that we see in modern birds.
+Ancient parrots were a mixture of ground-dwelling and arboreal (tree-dwelling) species.
+So, the first parrots wouldn’t have had the specialized evolutionary adaptations we see in modern birds.

-For example, lorikeets have specialized beaks designed for eating nectar, pollen, and soft ripe fruits.
-On the other hand, Macaws’ beaks have been honed over the years into the perfect nut-crushing tool.
+For example, lorikeets have specialized beaks for eating nectar, pollen, and soft ripe fruits, while Macaws’ beaks have been honed over the years into the perfect nut-crushing tool.